 You will see that this is a different approach - not just a connect-the-dots, color the picture, or even fill in the blank, though those methods may be used at times.
 This is a comprehensive method of study which appeals to all types of learners.
-I have used this method for years in home schooling and find it very effective.
+I have used this method for years in home schooling and find it very effective when used on a child.

 If we seek to obey God in our hearts He will give us His Holy Spirit.
-The Holy Spirit is the very power of God.
-On Pentecost God gave His Holy Spirit.
+The Holy Spirit is His power.
+On Pentecost He gave His Holy Spirit.

 As you do these, talk about the power of wind, water, or fire with your children.
 Get their ideas.
 Let their imaginations work.